-4.4.
 Structured search through multiple annotation files

-If you want to perform a detailed search over multiple EAF-files, but the options offered by Search multiple EAF (see Section 4.2) are not comprehensive enough, you can use yet another search mode.
+If you want to perform a detailed search over multiple EAF-files, but the options offered by Search multiple EAF (see the section called "Searching through multiple annotation files") are not comprehensive enough, you can use yet another search mode.
 This allows you to restrict the search domain to certain tiers, to use regular expressions, etc. while examining multiple annotation files at once.
 This search function will search for (whole) words to match the given query, but also will match parts of words that match the query.